zawadi-wanjiru/DSA-2040_Practical_Exam_Gift_662/README.md

 This repository contains the complete implementation of the DSA 2040 practical exam covering Data Warehousing (50 marks) and Data Mining (50 marks) tasks.

+**Project Organization:** Files are organized by type (scripts, SQL, datasets, images, reports) rather than by task, making it easy to locate all Python scripts, data files, visualizations, or documentation in one place.

 ## Project Structure

 ```